top of page

 Quickly Dry Your Stemware

-DryMeister dries your stemware right after it's been washed.
-Reduce the risks associated with air drying - water spots, dust, and breakage.
+DryMeister reduces the risks associated with air drying - water spots, dust, and breakage.

 bottom of page